karakanb/frank/README.md

 # Get the library and install it.
 go get github.com/karakanb/frank

-# Create static site from README.md file.
-Resulting static files will be in result/ folder.
+# Create the static site from README.md file.
+Resulting static files will be in docs/ folder.
 frank
 ```